A sampling of sites I’ve designed:

-- What are other websites with similar goals or with a similar audience?
+- Can I learn anything form websites with similar goals or with a similar audience?

 Website issues have created a lot of new clients for my studio.
 Clients unhappy with their current situations come to me for help.
 It’s surprising how many come to me with almost identical stories of abandonment, regrets and heartache.
 Yes, the website development industry is rife with over-promises, under-performance and lots of smoke and mirrors.
 But, there are ways to help protect yourself.
 This page is intended to help you make smart decisions regarding your website development.
 Of course, choosing Kristin Designs to create your site is smart decision number one.
 Regardless of who you use, here is my advice to you:

 BUY YOUR DOMAIN NAME as soon as you see it is available.
 Believe it or not, there are unscrupulous hacker-types that are monitoring URL searches and buying names that are searched so they can sell it to you or the highest bidder.
 So, if you search for a domain name and find it is available, go ahead and buy it if you’re fairly certain you’ll use it.

 OWN YOUR DOMAIN NAME!
 I know it’s so much easier to just let the “web people” buy your domain name and set everything up for you.
 If you go that route, make sure it is purchased in your name — ask to be copied on the email registration; ask that your name and contact info is used as an “administrator” of the site.
 Check your site on Network Solutions’ “Who Is” page to confirm you are the owner.
 And finally, if you don’t currently own your domain, get to work on transferring the ownership to yourself now.
 Yes, this can be a pain as it’s a “legal” process with a few steps BUT the longer you wait, the more leverage the current owner has over you.